-- 2. Recent publications in the Journal of Clinical Neurophysiology and tracking of the number of publications on these topics downloaded from the journal web site. - 3.
+- 2. Recent articles in the Journal of Clinical Neurophysiology and tracking of the number of publications on these topics downloaded from the journal web site.
+Other major publications from Clinical Neurophysiology, Epilepsia, and others. - 3.
 In survey responses of meeting attendees, consistent areas were self-identified as subject to knowledge or practice gaps.
 Feedback is obtained each year from attendees of the annual ACNS courses and program, as well as the annual ACNS mid-year courses.
 In these attendee surveys, requests for specific topic areas have led to identification of the gaps below.

-Gap #2 Analysis
+Analysis of Gap #2

-1. New/next generation seizure detection algorithms Example Gap
+1. New/next generation seizure detection algorithms

-• Best Practice: Visual assessment of video-EEG is currently the gold standard for the diagnosis of seizures and epilepsy.
-Rapid advancements in seizure detection algorithms offer the potential for more accurate, efficient interpretation of EEG studies and diagnosis of seizures through other approaches.

-- Current Practice: Several seizure detection devices are currently under investigation for the detection of seizures in long-term epilepsy monitoring units as well as the outpatient setting.
+- Best Practice: Visual assessment of video EEG is currently the gold standard for the diagnosis of seizures and epilepsy.
+Rapid advancements in seizure detection algorithms offer the potential for more accurate, efficient interpretation of EEG studies and diagnosis of seizures through other approaches. - Current Practice: Several seizure detection devices are currently under investigation for the detection of seizures in long-term epilepsy monitoring units as well as the outpatient setting.
 Detection modalities in use or being investigated include accelerometry, electrocardiogram, electrodermal activity, mattress sensors, surface electromyography, video detection systems, gyroscope, peripheral temperature, photoplethysmography, and respiratory sensors, among others.
 Multimodal seizure detection devices may have advantages over unimodal systems in terms of higher sensitivities with lower false detections.
 Most CN training programs offer little didactic or practical training in these emerging technologies as they are largely investigational at this time, even as families ask their physicians for information about these devices. - Resulting Gap: Inadequate knowledge and competence in using and interpreting available seizure detection and seizure prediction modalities - Educational Need: Symposia and workshops focusing on the current evidence base, also focusing on device availability/selection and patient and seizure characteristics to assist in selecting appropriate detection modalities.

-2. Broad band EEG
+2. Broad band EEG including ultrafast and ultraslow